-The Center's academic and professional personnel who work at least half-time are required to participate in OTRS; classified personnel participation is voluntary.
-OTRS was established by the state Oklahoma and is a component of the State's financial reporting entity, reported as pension trust fund.
+The Center's academic and professional personnel who work at least half-time are required to participate in the Oklahoma Teachers Retirement System ("OTRS"); classified personnel participation is voluntary.
+OTRS was established by the state of Oklahoma and is a component unit of the state's financial reporting entity, reported as pension fund trust.
 The Center does not maintain the accounting records, hold the investments for, or administer OTRS.

-Oklahoma Teachers' Retirement System (OTRS)
+Oklahoma Teachers' Retirement System

-Plan Description-The Center as the employer, participates in the Oklahoma Teachers Retirement Plan-a cost-sharing multiple-employer defined benefit pension plan administered by OTRS.
+Plan description - The Center as the employer, participates in the Oklahoma Teachers Retirement Plan - a cost-sharing multiple-employer defined benefit pension plan administered by the Oklahoma Teachers Retirement System (OTRS or the "System").
 Title 70 O. S. Sec.
 17-105 defines all retirement benefits.
 The authority to establish and amend benefit provisions rests with the State Legislature.
-OTRS issues a publicly available financial report that can be obtained at www.ok.gov/OTRS.
+OTRS issues a publicly available financial report that can be obtained at www.ok.gov/TRS.

-Benefits Provided-OTRS provides retirement, disability, and death benefits to members of the plan.
+Benefits provided - OTRS provides retirement, disability, and death benefits to members of the plan.